docker-hy/docker-hy.github.io/exercises.md

 ### 3.5 ###

 Multi-stage builds.
-Lets do a multi-stage build for the frontend project.
+Lets do a multi-stage build for the [frontend](https://github.com/docker-hy/frontend-example-docker) project.

 Even though multi-stage builds are designed mostly for binaries in mind, we can leverage the benefits with our frontend project.
+Build it with the instructions in README and the built assets should be in `dist` folder

 You can still use the `serve` to serve the static files or try out something else.

 ### 3.6 ###

-Do all of the optimizations from security to size for any other Dockerfile you have access to, in your own project or for example the ones used in exercises 1.8, 1.9, 2.4 or 3.2.
+Do all of the optimizations from security to size for any other Dockerfile you have access to, in your own project or for example the ones used in previous "standalone" exercises.
 Please document Dockerfiles both before and after.

 ### 3.7 ###